 We’ll create the ambulance in Modo.
 And shoot the unfortunate girl in the studio.

 And now comes some serious progress.
 After four solid days of modo-ing an ambulance, I’ve got this render to show for it.
 This is a gorgeous render straight out of modo.
 I’ve attached the background image to the render camera, then resized the render to be pixel for pixel to the background image.
-The ambulance model is sitting on a “shadow catcher” groundplane. ( Sounds like something you buy in a New Mexico gift shop.
-I wish I had a shadow-catcher for my real life!)
+The ambulance model is sitting on a “shadow catcher” groundplane.
+(Sounds like something you buy in a New Mexico gift shop, doesn't it?)
 It’s an almost perfect scenario, but in the end, I’m going to have to render the Ambulance separately, so I can blur it to match the background in P-shop.
 I’ve got some minor tweaks on the model to do before I’m totally done.
 That means ANOTHER four days of work.